 The effects are stunning: From the peak in mid-2007 to the low point in early 2009, household net wealth fell $17.5 trillion, or more than 25%.
 Despite firmer stock and house prices and a decline in household borrowing since early 2009, as of the third quarter of 2010, net worth is still $12.5 trillion below its peak, as shown in the chart below.

 Leading these declines, nationwide house prices dropped [nearly] 30% from their peak in 2006, according to the Case-Shiller house-price index.
 [Earlier chapters discussed the national foreclosure crisis and the destruction that foreclosures have wreaked on both homeowners and renters.
 Here, we focus on the effect on spending of the steep drop in household wealth from declines in housing prices and sales.]
-With nearly 70% of households owning a home before the financial crisis, these house price declines have had wide-ranging implications.
+With nearly 70% of households owning a home before the financial crisis, these house price declines have had PA significant implications.

 The decline in real estate wealth has made it harder to borrow.
 In the past few decades, one reason homeownership had become more attractive was that lenders were willing to lend to households against their equity.
-A home had the added benefit of serving as collateral for loans.
-Now an estimated 20% of households owe more on their mortgages than the market value of their homes, effectively shutting off the home equity loan or the cash-out refinancing as a backstop for households.
+PA Now an estimated 20% of households owe more on their mortgages than BG their homes are worth, effectively shutting off home equity loan or cash-out refinancing as a backstop for households.
+[BG In some markets, such as Southern Nevada, the percentage is much higher, as high as 70%????]

 The stock market has also fallen.
 While stock ownership is not as broad as home ownership, it has also caused pain on Main Street.
-The Dow Jones Industrial Average fell nearly 50% from May 2008 to its low in March of 2009.
+The Dow Jones Industrial Average fell nearly 50% from PA its peak in May 2008 to its low in March of 2009.
 Stock market shares directly held by households declined some $3.5 trillion and years of savings vanished in a few months.
 [Will update figures.]
+BB [Discussion of loss of retirement savings should be included here.]

 Many baby boomers have postponed retirement after seeing their savings vanish during the financial crisis.
 [Will provide data.]
+DHE [I doubt it because you can’t measure “postponement” and “vanish” means literally zero.]HM: this is very important.
+Older people are extremely anxious.

 Mortgage-market shock

-As households became delinquent on their mortgages, mortgage originators began to lose money and go out of business, starting with Ownit Mortgage Solutions in December 2006.
-As these companies disappeared, mortgages became unavailable,leading to further house price declines and, eventually, further disruptions in spending.
+As households became delinquent on their mortgages, mortgage originators began to lose money and go out of business, starting with Ownit Mortgage Solutions in December 2006. .[PA Is this really the reason that originators collapsed?
+Or was it because the mortgage market collapsed, their lines weren’t renewed, etc – let’s be precise] As these companies disappeared, mortgages became unavailable, DHE [There were ZERO?], [PA totally?
+Or dramatically pared back?], leading to further house price declines and, eventually, further disruptions in spending.
+BB [Again, I wonder about the causation.
+Did the failure of mortgage originators make mortgages unavailable, or did they fail because the mortgage market dried up?
+I assume the latter.]
 Most independent subprime mortgage lenders that relied on securitization markets for their funding failed or were acquired in 2007.

 New Century Financial filed for bankruptcy April 2, 2007; American Home Mortgage Corp. declared bankruptcy on August 6; and ACC Capital Holdings announced August 31 it was closing Ameriquest and selling its loan-servicing unit and loan-origination platform to Citigroup.
+[WMT: This seems strangely placed.
+Why not in Section II?]

 The graph below shows the steep drop in originations of non-prime mortgages between 2007 and 2008.
 This market remains disrupted, and FHA mortgages are now the main source of lending for non-prime borrowers.